roinaveiro/roinaveiro.github.io/aboutme.md

 subtitle: PhD
 ---

-#I’m a posdoctoral researcher at the [Institute of Mathematical Sciences](https://www.icmat.es/es) (ICMAT, Spanish National Research Council) in Madrid.

 PhD in Stats and Operations Research.
 Interested in all kinds of (applied) research.
 My graduate research with [David Ríos Insua](https://www.icmat.es/drios) was in security aspects of Machine Learning (aka stats).
 I touched different topics such as